zy12000/STL4MATLAB/README.md

 # STL FOR MATLAB
 STL is a file format native to the stereolithography CAD software created by 3D Systems.
 STL has several after-the-fact backronyms such as "Standard Triangle Language" and "Standard Tessellation Language".
+This project is a simple implementation for Matlab to read or write binary stl files.
+Triangle model can be rendered by patch function in Matlab.
 ## Binary STL
 Because ASCII STL files can become very large, a binary version of STL exists.
 A binary STL file has an 80-character header (which is generally ignored, but should never begin with "solid" because that may lead some software to assume that this is an ASCII STL file).
 Following the header is a 4-byte little-endian unsigned integer indicating the number of triangular facets in the file.
 Following that is data describing each triangle in turn.
 The file simply ends after the last triangle.